1900 Clubhouse Drive, Sun City Center, Florida 33573

 Located in Sun City Center, about eight miles from the coast in west central Florida, 55+ Kings Point broke ground in 1973 and finished construction in 2015.
 It consists of nearly 5,300 5,250 condos, town homes and single family homes, not to mention 110 condominium associations and three HOAs.
 Although the community has a Sun City Center address, which started in the 1960s as one of the first age-restricted developments in the country, it is not legally a part of Sun City Center.

 The development has a gated entrance and grounds with tall palm trees, short palm trees, flowering bushes and oak trees.
 Lanes wind around ponds, and there are a lot of cul de sacs.
 All homes are single story with one to three bedrooms.
 They range in size from about 800 square feet to more than 1,400 square feet.
 Some come fully furnished.
 Homes built in the 1970s and 1980s tend to be smaller than those built in the 1990s and 2000s.
 Newer dwellings are also closer to the golf courses.
 Older properties are fairly modest but many have upgrades, including granite countertops, oak cabinetry, hurricane windows, a front lanai or a glass enclosed sunroom.
 Nearly all exteriors are stucco.

 Prices begin in the low-$100,000s.
 Please verify this with a Realtor as prices are bound to change.
 Each of the HOAs has its own rules, and the fees help pay for lawn maintenance, pest control, a community cable channel, and clubhouse upkeep.
-Dues range from about $500 to $700 per month depending on home size and the condo association.
+Dues range from about $500 to $750 per month depending on home size and the condo association.